 If we’ve learned anything from the past two years, it’s that customers are flexible and open to adopting new ways to shop and pay.
 As the physical and digital worlds blended, omnichannel capabilities like scan-and-go, curbside pick-up, and digital ordering enabled customers to buy where it was most convenient.
 According to our Carat Insights research, omnichannel grocery purchasing grew more than 70 percent from 2020 to 2021.

-To create additional value in an omnichannel world, grocers can leverage digital customer data to help personalize the shopping experience.
+To create additional value in an omnichannel grocery retail world, supermarkets can leverage digital customer data to help personalize the shopping experience.
 By understanding a shopper’s preferences based on past purchases, grocers are able to use those learnings to strengthen future customer experiences.

 Offer digital rewards for loyal customers